Art medallion: Modern era

 From the 17th-19th century, the art medallion grew in popularity, often being cast in other materials other than bronze such as copper, gold, silver and plaster/chalk.
-Plaster/chalk was banded in a metal material and used as souvenirs from the mid to late Victorian era, and often depicted mythological scenes.
+Plaster/chalk was bonded in a metal material and used as souvenirs from the mid to late Victorian era, and often depicted mythological scenes.

 By the 20th century interest in the hand cast art medallion started to wane in Western art and more interest was focused on the struck medallion where several copies could be made by a mechanical method.
 However, by the mid-1930s, a slight resurgence took place in the visual arts for the hand cast art medallion, in particular in North America, and artists started to acknowledge this form of sculpture as being a legitimate art form and not merely a craft, as previously recognized.

 By the late 20th century Canadian artists such as Emanuel Hahn, Elizabeth Wyn Wood, Walter Allward, Dora de Pedery Hunt (b.
 1913), and Elizabeth Bradford Holbrook (b.
 1913-2009), helped keep the craft alive.

 Today, unlike North America where it is waning, the hand cast art medallion is thriving in Europe.